-He has been musical director at the Teatro Nacional de São Carlos in Lisbon, the St Gallen Opera in Switzerland, the Teatro Massimo in Palermo and the Orchestre National de Bordeaux in France; in Brazil he has conducted the opera companies in Rio de Janeiro and São Paulo.
+He has been music director at the Teatro Nacional de São Carlos in Lisbon, the St Gallen Opera in Switzerland, the Teatro Massimo in Palermo and the Orchestre National Bordeaux-Aquitaine in France; in Brazil he has conducted the opera companies in Rio de Janeiro and São Paulo.
 In 1997 he became principal conductor of the São Paulo Symphony Orchestra, a position he retained until 2009.
 During these years he transformed the orchestra into the leading symphony orchestra of Latin America, touring the USA and Europe three times, and recording more than 30 acclaimed discs.
-Since 2011 he has conducted concerts and opera productions in Italy, France, Switzerland, Spain, Belgium and Poland, and in January 2013 he took over the artistic and musical direction of the Theatro Municipal in São Paulo.
+Since 2011 he has conducted concerts and opera productions in Italy, France, Switzerland, Spain, Belgium and Poland, and in the period 2013–16 he was artistic and musical director of the Theatro Municipal in São Paulo.